 The TWG was approved during NeFCA’s general assembly at the Etmaal 2022.
 The initiative for this proposal was taken by Tibor Bosse and Barbara Müller and over 50 scholars in the Netherlands and Flanders endorsed the proposal for the TWG.
 The research of the scholars interested in HMC focuses on interactions with chatbots, embodied digital agents such as VR agents or avatars on websites and in games, and robots; methods used contain (longitudinal) lab- and field experiments, survey studies, in-depth interviews, content analysis, and computational modelling.

-The divisions steering committee consists of Tibor Bosse (Radboud University Nijmegen), Margot van der Goot (University of Amsterdam), Barbara Müller (Radboud University Nijmegen), Emmelyn Croes (Tilburg University), Evelien Heijselaar (Radboud University Nijmegen), Charlotte van Hooijdonk (Utrecht University), Bieke Zaman (KU Leuven), and Serge Thill (Radboud University Nijmegen).
+The divisions steering committee consists of Tibor Bosse (Radboud University Nijmegen), Barbara Müller (Radboud University Nijmegen), Emmelyn Croes (Tilburg University), Evelien Heijselaar (Radboud University Nijmegen), Charlotte van Hooijdonk (Utrecht University), Bieke Zaman (KU Leuven), and Serge Thill (Radboud University Nijmegen).
 Marianna De Sa Siqueira (Radboud University Nijmegen) and Divyaa Balaji (University of Amsterdam) are the PhD representatives.